mtumilowicz/kubernetes-workshop/README.md

     * rationale: data-heavy apps typically expect to run in a stable environment
         * Kubernetes is a dynamic environment
     * creates Pods with predictable names
-        * created in order from zero up to n
+        * created in order from 0 up to n
             * started in order
                 * previous Pod needs to be up and running before next is created
             * removed in the reverse order